BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ![app id](https://raw.githubusercontent.com/BranchMetrics/Smart-App-Banner-Deep-Linking-Web-SDK/master/resources/app_id.png)

-The session close will be sent automatically on any ‘pause' event.
+The session close will be sent automatically on any 'pause' event.

 _____